Camper BMS

 1. Build out your sites, categories, and pricing in the new system - while the old one is still live.

-2. Connect your payment gateway in the new system.
+2. Connect your payment provider in the new system.

 3. Walk through the booking flow yourself end-to-end so you know what guests will see.